JuliaLang/julia/doc/src/manual/faq.md

 a scalar can participate in linear algebra operations such as `2 * rand(2,2)`, but the analogous operation with a zero-dimensional array `fill(2) * rand(2,2)` is an error.

-## Julia Releases

-### Do I want to use a release, beta, or nightly version of Julia?

-You may prefer the release version of Julia if you are looking for a stable code base.
-Releases generally occur every 6 months, giving you a stable platform for writing code.

-You may prefer the beta version of Julia if you don't mind being slightly behind the latest bugfixes and changes, but find the slightly faster rate of changes more appealing.
-Additionally, these binaries are tested before they are published to ensure they are fully functional.

-You may prefer the nightly version of Julia if you want to take advantage of the latest updates to the language, and don't mind if the version available today occasionally doesn't actually work.

-Finally, you may also consider building Julia from source for yourself.
-This option is mainly for those individuals who are comfortable at the command line, or interested in learning.
-If this describes you, you may also be interested in reading our [guidelines for contributing](https://github.com/JuliaLang/julia/blob/master/CONTRIBUTING.md).

-Links to each of these download types can be found on the download page at [https://julialang.org/downloads/](https://julialang.org/downloads/).
-Note that not all versions of Julia are available for all platforms.

-### When are deprecated functions removed?

-Deprecated functions are removed after the subsequent release.
-For example, functions marked as deprecated in the 0.1 release will not be available starting with the 0.2 release.